The Virginia divorce process can be confusing to navigate.

-The benefit of having a commissioner hear your divorce proceeding allows for a judge to hear any post-trial motions that you may submit.
-It essentially allows for a second pair of eyes to look at your divorce.
+The benefit of having a commissioner hear your divorce first is that a judge can hear any post-trial motions you may submit.

-In addition to a version of this Hearing Request form (depending on where you live in Virginia), you must also submit:
+In addition to a version of this Hearing Request form (depending on where you live in Virginia), you must also submit all of the following:

-- And anything else that may pertain to the jurisdiction that you are in, such as if you are basing evidence on witness testimony (like a friend who witnessed the reasons why you are getting a divorce).
+- Anything else that may pertain to the jurisdiction that you are in, such as if you are basing evidence on witness testimony (like a friend who witnessed the reasons why you are getting a divorce).

-Once you have received your Scheduling Notice with your scheduled hearing, the next step in the Virginia divorce process is to appear at the hearing.
+Once you’ve received your scheduling notice for your scheduled hearing, the next step is to appear at the hearing.

-While at the hearing, you have to provide evidence to support all of the allegations that you made in your bill of complaint.
-You must also bring your witnesses to that hearing so that they may be heard in court.
+While at the hearing, you have to provide evidence for all of the allegations you made in your bill of complaint.

 Option 2: Divorce by Deposition or Affidavit